-The boat was a 42 foot, homemade boat, no bragging rights here.
-Unlike most of my sailor friends, that would constantly be telling me the draft, the length, how it compared to other sailboats, and the reasons they made the decision to buy their boat.
+The boat was a 42-foot, homemade boat, no bragging rights here.
+Unlike most of my sailor friends, who would constantly be telling me the draft, the length, how it compared to other sailboats, and the reasons they made the decision to buy their boat.
 He never talked of his boat, other than strictly pragmatic needs.
 The goal superseded the lesser concern.
 Focus in such a simple way on his objective.

 He was going through the canal the next day, and he had a few things to do.
 He was not talking about the future, or what could happen, solely making the plan.
 I ask what happened to you?
-What makes you special.
-We laughed and joked and finally define the word as:
+What makes you special?
+We laughed and joked and finally defined the word as:

-Funny. as I travel the world, I find so few people that can look at the wonder of the world.
-There is a constant minimizing of the spectacular, and a constant glorification of themselves.
+Funny, as I travel the world, I find so few people who can look at the wonder of the world.
+There is a constant minimizing of the spectacular and a constant glorification of themselves.
 Like somehow any of us are that important.
 I hope that I endeavor one such accomplishment in my life.